aysark/NotesOnJava8/readme.md

 ```
 Very similar to Hibernate framework.

 Standard collections framework is not thread-safe.
 Streams allow us to manipulate collections of data in a thread-safe way.
-It handles
-synchronization on retrieval and on terminal stream.
+It handles synchronization on retrieval and on terminal stream.
 Intermediary steps should NOT modify the collection (if you were to roll your own).
 It also is far more efficient than say an Iterator since it doesn't take the whole collection in memory.

 ##New Optional Type
 Optional acts as a container for objects or it could be null.
 It is used instead of returning null. `optional.isPresent()` to check if an object exists.

 Helps address `NullPointerExceptions`.
 Seems like a solution looking for a problem.

-However, my declaring your methods to return an Optional, it serves as a reminder that the method may return a null.
+However, by declaring your methods to return an `Optional`, it serves as a reminder that the method __may__ return a null (thus use it judiciously).

 [Go to Day 2 >>](/day2.md)